Epimodev/webgl-fire-sword/README.md

 ## Presentation

-This project is the source code of an explosion animation you can try here: https://webgl-fire-sword.vercel.app/
+This project is the source code of a sword with fire animation you can try here: https://webgl-fire-sword.vercel.app/

+It was inspired by this Blender VFX tutorial made by [@pierrick_picaut](https://twitter.com/pierrick_picaut): https://www.youtube.com/watch?v=bzwp-ng-f1Y

 ## Techonoly used